-Chop onion, garlic, carrot, French beans, celery and tomatoes.
+Chop onion, garlic, carrot, French beans, celery, and tomatoes.

 Heat oil in a pan.

-Add the chopped onions, garlic, carrot, French beans and celery over a medium flame and cook until the vegetables soften and stir occasionally.
+Add the chopped onions, garlic, carrot, French beans, and celery over a medium flame and cook until the vegetables soften and stir occasionally.

-Add vegetable stock, salt, pepper and bring it to boil and cook about for 10 minutes.
+Then add vegetable stock, salt, pepper and bring it to boil and cook about for 10 minutes.

 Add tomatoes and macaroni and peas; simmer for 15 to 20 minutes more.